shawngraham/5706a-f24/index.md

 _most recent update: August 20 2024_

-Magdalen College Cambridge holds [the archive of the explore George Mallory](https://magdalene.maxarchiveservices.co.uk/index.php/mallory-george-herbert-leigh).
+Magdalen College Cambridge holds [the archive of the explorer George Mallory](https://magdalene.maxarchiveservices.co.uk/index.php/mallory-george-herbert-leigh).
 We are going to work with this body of materials to learn various tools and techniques of digital history.

 I am starting a project on the archaeology of Mount Everest, and so I am using this course to not only give you an opportunity to work with a bounded, interesting, corpus of historical documents but also to kick start my application process to SSHRC.
 I will be workshopping some of my application materials with you at some point.